 The Agency will be monitoring rent levels relative to current median income levels.
-The Agency requires a window of affordability in calculating rents such that rents cannot exceed 90 percent of the Maximum Housing Expense for high-income counties and 95 percent of the Maximum Housing Expense for low-income counties.
+The Agency requires a window of affordability in calculating rents such that rents cannot exceed 90 percent of the Maximum Housing Expense for high-income counties and 95 percent of the Maximum Housing Expense for low-income counties as applied to all units meeting the project minimum set-aside election.

 The county designation will be reviewed on an annual basis and published each year in the QAP.
-Tenant rents can not exceed the initial "window of affordability" from the original underwriting for the property without written permission of the Agency.
+Tenant rents can not exceed the initial window of affordability from the original underwriting for the property without written permission of the Agency.
 In the event the county designation changes from low to high or high to low, requiring a change in the window of affordability, changes to the rent level will be handled as follows: